- Certain mistakes frequently cost accident victims a lot of money after a car accident.

 When this type of accident occurs, getting full and fair compensation for the damages you have suffered is essential to your recovery.
 Although it is important for all drivers to be prepared in the event of an accident, it makes good financial sense to also know what mistakes to avoid in order to protect yourself and your legal rights.

 When you are involved in any type of accident, it is important to stop at the scene, taking care to move your vehicle out of the way of traffic, if possible.
-Leaving the scene of an accident is a criminal violation under Georgia law, and it could result in you having your license suspended.
+Leaving the scene of an accident can be a criminal violation under Georgia law, and it could result in you having your license suspended.
 Making a police report can help preserve the evidence that insurance companies need to pay maximum value on your case.

 Once you have stopped at the scene, you should exchange information with any other motorists involved.
 According to the Police Department, drivers should exchange the following: